 The most purest and effective forms of democracy are the ones that fully embrace the possibility of its own negation through the simple recognition that democracy is not given.
 We cannot be passive, we cannot mix words, we cannot toss insults, we cannot assume the worst, we cannot divide and we cannot allow this shallow form of democracy to replace its dynamic predecessor.
 The fight for democracy begins with recognizing our own freedom and the freedom of the Other as active voices that are all equally deserving of public consideration.
 Democracy takes work and heart, and it is now time to let the process begin.

-The sublimity of poetic redux does not resign us to eye-rolled passivity; but rather it cajoles us to demarcate the real from the unreal and the possible from the impossible.
+The sublimity of revived poetry does not resign us to eye-rolled passivity; but rather it cajoles us to demarcate the real from the unreal and the possible from the impossible.

 So listen, digest, think — and then speak softly.